shS83/gemfall/README.md

 	python3 gemfall.py

-Alternatively you can run run.sh or run.cmd depending on your system.
+Alternatively you can run run.sh or run.cmd depending on your system. (when I add them in the future)...

 -shS